 As of March 1, 2017, the fee for a transaction (both sending and receiving payments), is 0.5%.
 The minimal fee is $0.01 and the maximum is $5.

 Warning: choose your online payment tool carefully!

 We have discussed five online payment methods for marketplaces, but there are many others out there.
-There are many more out here with certain positive and negative sides, which you can explore for yourself.
+There are many more out there with certain positive and negative sides, which you can explore for yourself.
 We can help with research, but the final choice is always yours.
 The matter of which tool is the best for your project will always come down to the question of exactly what your project involves.

 Remember to keep in mind the main criteria: speed, security, ease of use.
 The principal criterion, however, should always be user experience.
 Choose a payment system that will satisfy your customers, give them the best kind of experience and have them returning for more.
-Ask yourself the question: “If I was a customer, would I use this tool again for paying vendors?”
-This is what’s the most important.
+Ask yourself the question: "If I was a customer, would I use this tool again for paying vendors?"
+This is what's most important.